 History majors may choose to "double major" in Secondary Education and History, a prudent choice if interested in teaching.
 Each year U.S. News & World Report ranks Peabody among the best graduate schools of education in the country with Secondary Education consistently in the top 10 of the programs list.
 Another option is Peabody's Master's degree program for History majors interested in teaching offering either a four semester or one year track option.
 Upon graduating with a B.A. in History, History majors in our fifth year program would spend the summer following undergraduate work and the next academic year earning their M.Ed. and teaching licensure.

 Students seeking teaching licensure in history or other social science disciplines at the secondary level should refer to the chapter on Certification for Teaching in the Peabody College section of the Undergraduate Catalog or the Department of Teaching and Learning section of the Undergraduate Catalog.
-In addition, Secondary Education web resources can be found at https://peabody.vanderbilt.edu/departments/tl/graduate_programs/masters_program_med/masters_degree_teacher_licensure/secondary_education/index.php or https://my.vanderbilt.edu/andrewhostetler/.
+In addition, Secondary Education web resources can be found here .
 Please contact Professor Andrew Hostetler, Coordinator of Social Studies Secondary Education, at firstname.lastname@example.org for more information.

 Special Degree Programs - Combined BA/MA (4+1) Program

 The Department of History offers a combined BA/Masters in History called the 4+1 program.
-This is coordinated through the Director of Graduate Studies in History and the Office of Academic Services, please contact Amber Allen for more information.
+This is coordinated through the Director of Graduate Studies in History and the Office of Academic Services, please contact La Tisha Moore for more information.
 Please see the guidelines here

 No other major gives you so many different opportunities to receive direct credit for study abroad, both at Vanderbilt-in programs and at Vanderbilt-approved programs sponsored by other institutions.
 History majors with the appropriate qualifications are eligible to participate in a wide variety of programs for a semester, year, summer or Maymester.
 For a full listing please visit the Global Education Office’s website: http://www.vanderbilt.edu/geo.
 Students may also apply to the Vanderbilt Committee on Individual Programs for transfer credit (hours only) from overseas programs other than those sponsored by Vanderbilt.
-More information is available from the Global Education Office, Suite 115, Student Life Center, and at www.vanderbilt.edu/geo.
-Before enrolling for history courses at other institutions, you should also consult with Edward Wright-Rios, Director of Undergraduate Studies so that he may evaluate the course you are planning to take to make sure it will be eligible for Vanderbilt credit.
+More information is available from the Global Education Office.

 Under faculty supervision, students from any discipline can gain experience in a broad range of public and private agencies, institutions, and programs.
 In some cases, such as historical societies or museums, history is a central part of the organization’s mission; in other cases, the student will play a role in managing the institution’s records or writing its history.

 The Department of History has one established internship program at Belle Meade Plantation located in Nashville, Tennessee.
 Interns working at the Belle Meade Plantation will assist the museum with historic research, designing exhibits, inventory, cataloging, and conservation of historic artifacts and documents, teaching and planning for school groups.
-Please contact Rachel Gibson at rachel.gibson@BelleMeadePlantation.com if interested.
-The contact professor in the Department of History is Professor Richard Blackett.
+Please contact Rachel Gibson if interested.
+Please contact the Director of Undergraduate Studies for more information.

 The Vanderbilt Internship Experience in Washington, D.C.
 (VIEW) program provides students with an opportunity to meaningfully explore careers in the public service sector in the dynamic setting of the United States’ capital.
 This eight-week program introduces students to the career opportunities in the public service sector, provides training and support for the summer internship application process, connects participants with the local alumni chapter for networking and mentorship, and facilitates a community experience of this fast-paced and exciting hub of public policy development.
 The VIEW program is facilitated by the Office of Active Citizenship and Service, in partnership with the Vanderbilt University Career Center.
-Contact Meagan Smith, Assistant Director with questions.
+Contact VU Career Center for more information.